tee-lab/mothe/README.md

 ## MOTHe
 Mothe is a pipeline developed to detect and track multiple animals in a heterogeneous environment.
 MOTHe is a python based repository and it uses Convolutional Neural Network (CNN) architecture for the object detection task.
 It takes a digital image as an input and reads its features to assign a category.
 These algorithms are learning algorithms which means that they extract features from the images by using huge amounts of labeled training data.
 Once the CNN models are trained, these models can be used to classify novel data (images).
 MOTHe is designed to be generic which empowers the user to track objects of interest even in a natural setting.

-## IMPORTANT NOTE

-*__MOTHe uses several methods which have either been moved or changed.
-It is important to be aware of the versions that we download/install.
-The recommended python versions are the python3.6 to python3.7 stable releases (The latest LTS versions of linux (ex: Ubuntu 20.04 Focal Fossa) are installed with a stock python3.8 which is not compatible with MOTHe).
-Python3.8 does not support Tensorflow versions below the 2.2 releases which are required by MOTHe to work.
-Please note the versions of some libraries that are modified rather quickly and are used to test MOTHe very recently.__*

-1. Tensorflow: 2.1.0
-2. Keras: 2.3.1
-3. sklearn: 0.23.1

-*__If the environment has the wrong versions installed, just reinstall the package using pip3 and specifying the correct versions as shown below.__*

-*__pip3 install tensorflow==2.1.0__*

-## VIRTUAL ENVIRONMENT SETUP

-*__QUICK TIP: Consider setting up a virtual environment which makes handling the required packages easy.
-Consider the case of having a fresh Ubuntu 20.04 inatall which boasts a python 3.8 integration by default.
-Installing a stable version of python is nessasary.
-Virtual environments help us to maintain multiple environments on the same system and find the setup that works best.
-Follow the instructions below to setup a virtual environment.__*

-1. Install the python3-dev and the python3-tk modules required for mothe using the following commands.

-*__sudo apt-get install python3-dev__*

-*__sudo apt-get install python3-tk__*

-*__If a new version of python is installed, ex: python3.6 along with the existing python3.8 stock install, the packages should be installed as follows__*

-*__sudo apt-get install python3.6-dev__*

-*__sudo apt-get install python3.6-tk__*

-2. Install virtualenv and virtualenvwrapper using the pip3 package manager

-*__sudo pip3 install virtualenv virtualenvwrapper__*

-3. Execute the following FOUR commands one after the other in the terminal to update the .bashrc file

-*__echo -e "\n# virtualenv and virtualenvwrapper" >> ~/.bashrc__*

-*__echo "export WORKON_HOME=$HOME/.virtualenvs" >> ~/.bashrc__*

-*__echo "export VIRTUALENVWRAPPER_PYTHON=/usr/bin/python3" >> ~/.bashrc__*

-*__echo "source /usr/local/bin/virtualenvwrapper.sh" >> ~/.bashrc__*

-4. After updating the .bashrc file, we need to source it to apply the changes using the following command

-*__source ~/.bashrc__*

-5. After setting up the virtualenv and virtualenvwrapper, create a virtualenv using the following command.
-Be aware of the python version used for creating this environment.
-Ex: If we have installed python3.6, the version should be pointed towards python3.6

-*__mkvirtualenv mothe -p python3.6__*

-6. After creating the virtual environment, we need to activate it before working on it.
-Activate the environment using the following command

-*__workon mothe__*

-7. Once we are in the mothe virtual environment, install mothe using the pip package manager as shown below

-*__pip install mothe__*
+__MOTHe can be used on both Linux and windows operating systems.
+We have provided instructions for the windows system separately at the end of this page.__

 ## PIPELINE DESCRIPTION:

-The 'mothe' library includes 5 methods that provide an end to end solution for tracking multiple objects in a heterogeneous environment.
-It includes methods to setup configuration, dataset generation, training the CNN, multiple object detection and object tracking.
+MOTHe can automate all the tasks associated with object classification and is divided into 5 methods (one command line for each method) dedicated to the following tasks:

-1. __set_config__: The system configuration is used to setup MOTHe on the users system.
+1. __System configuration__: The system configuration is used to setup MOTHe on the users system.
 Basic details such as the path to the local repository, path to the video to be processed, the size of the individial to be cropped, number of frames to skip while running detection or tracking (to reduce compute time/to run a test case) and the size of the bounding box to be drawn during the detection phase.

-2. __generate_dataset__: The dataset generation is a crucial step towards object detection and tracking.
+2. __Dataset generation__: The dataset generation is a crucial step towards object detection and tracking.
 The manual effort required to generate the required amount of training data is huge.
-The data generation class and executable highly automates the process by allowing the user to crop the region of interest by simple clicks over a GUI and automatically saves the images in appropriate folders.
+The data generation class and executable highly automates the process by allowing the user to crop the region of interest by simple clicks over a GUI and automatically saves the images in the appropriate folders.

-3. __train_model__: After generating sufficient number of training example, the data is used to train the neural network.
+3. __Training the convolutional neural networktrain_model__: After generating sufficient number of training example, the data is used to train the neural network.
 The neural network produces a classifier as the output.
-The accuracy of the classifier is dependent on how well the network is trainied, which in turn depends on the quality and quantity of training data (See section "How much training data do I need?").
+The accuracy of the classifier is dependent on how well the network is trainied, which in turn depends on the quality and quantity of training data (See section __How much training data do I need?__).
 The various tuning parameters of the network are fixed to render the process easy for the users.
 This network works well for binary classification - object of interest (animals) and background.
 Multi-class classification is not supported on this pipeline.

-4. __detection__: This is the most crucial module in the repository.
-It performs two key tasks - it first identifies the regions in the image which can potentially have animals, this is called localisation; then it performs classification on the cropped regions.
+4. __Object detection__: This method performs two key tasks - it first identifies the regions in the image which can potentially have animals, this is called localisation; then it performs classification on the cropped regions.
 This classification is done using a small CNN (6 convolutional layers).
-Output is in the form of .csv files which contains the locations of the identified animals in each frame.
+Output is in the form of *.csv* files which contains the locations of the identified animals in each frame.

 5. __Object tracking__: Object tracking is the final goal of the MOTHe.
 This module assigns unique IDs to the detected individuals and generates their trajectories.
 We have separated detection and tracking modules, so that it can also be used by someone interested only in the count data (eg. surveys).
 This modularisation also provides flexibility of using more sophisticated tracking algorithms to the experienced programmers.
 We use an existing code for the tracking task (from the Github page of ref).
 This algorithm uses Kalman filters and Hungarian algorithm.
 This script can be run once the detections are generated in the previous step.
 Output is a \text{.csv} file which contains individual IDs and locations for each frame.
-A video output with the unique IDs on each individual is also
+A video output with the unique IDs on each individual is also generated.

-# MOTHE IMPLEMENTATION

-**_THE MOUSE CALLBACK FUNCTIONS OF OPEN-CV DEPENDS ON Tkinter MODULE.
-PLEASE INSTALL IT BY USING THE FOLLOWING COMMAND IN THE TERMINAL_**
+## Setting-up MOTHe on Linux

+### IMPORTANT NOTE

+MOTHe is a python package which uses several other python libraries which might have been updated.
+Therefore, it is important to be aware of the versions that we download/install.
+The recommended python versions are the python3.6 to python3.7 stable releases (The latest LTS versions of linux (ex: Ubuntu 20.04 Focal Fossa) are installed with a stock python3.8 which is not compatible with MOTHe).
+Python3.8 does not support Tensorflow versions below the 2.2 releases which are required by MOTHe to work.
+Please note the versions of some libraries that are modified rather quickly and are used to test MOTHe very recently:

+1. Tensorflow: 2.1.0
+2. Keras: 2.3.1
+3. sklearn: 0.23.1

+__If the environment has the wrong versions installed, just reinstall the package using pip3 and specifying the correct versions as shown below.__

+`$ pip3 install tensorflow==2.1.0`

+### VIRTUAL ENVIRONMENT SETUP

+__Setting up a virtual environment is not mandatory but its prefereed as it makes the handling of required packages easy.
+Consider the case of having a fresh Ubuntu 20.04 install which boasts a python 3.8 integration by default.
+Installing a stable version of python is necessary.
+Virtual environments help us to maintain multiple environments on the same system and find the setup that works best.
+Follow the instructions below to setup a virtual environment:__

+1. Install python3-dev and python3-tk modules required for mothe using the following commands-

+`$ sudo apt-get install python3-dev`

+`$ sudo apt-get install python3-tk`

+*__If a new version of python is installed, ex: python3.6 along with the existing python3.8 stock install, the packages should be installed as follows__*

+`$ sudo apt-get install python3.6-dev`

+`$ sudo apt-get install python3.6-tk`

+2. Install virtualenv and virtualenvwrapper using the pip3 package manager

+`$ sudo pip3 install virtualenv virtualenvwrapper`

+3. Execute the following FOUR commands one after the other in the terminal to update the `.bashrc` file

+`$ echo -e "\n# virtualenv and virtualenvwrapper" >> ~/.bashrc` `$ echo "export WORKON_HOME=$HOME/.virtualenvs" >> ~/.bashrc`
+`$ echo "export VIRTUALENVWRAPPER_PYTHON=/usr/bin/python3" >> ~/.bashrc`
+`$ echo "source /usr/local/bin/virtualenvwrapper.sh" >> ~/.bashrc`

+4. After updating the `.bashrc` file, we need to source it to apply the changes using the following command

+`$ source ~/.bashrc`

+5. After setting up the virtualenv and virtualenvwrapper, create a virtualenv using the following command.
+Be aware of the python version used for creating this environment.
+Ex: If we have installed python3.6, copy the following command, replace version number with the python version on your system

+`$ mkvirtualenv mothe -p python3.6`

+6. After creating the virtual environment, we need to activate it before working on it.
+Activate the environment using the following command

+`$ workon mothe`

+7. Once we are in the mothe virtual environment, install mothe using the pip package manager as shown below

+`$ pip install mothe`

+### MOTHe implementation

+Users can run MOTHe to detect and track single or multiple individuals in the videos (or images).
+In this section, we describe the step-by-step procedure to run/test MOTHe.
+If you are interested in learning the procedure first by running it on our videos (and data), follow the guidelines under subsection **"Testing"** in each step.

+__The mouse callback functions of OPENCV depend on Tkinter module.
+Please install it by using the follwing command in the terminal__

-**_sudo apt-get install python3-tk python3-dev_**
+`$ sudo apt-get install python3-tk python3-dev`

 <br>
 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/1_create_mothe_directory.png">
 <br>

 Open the terminal and navigate to the desktop.
 Create a folder named "mothe" and navigate into this folder.
-Execute the following commands.
+Execute the following commands:

-**_cd Desktop_**

-**_mkdir mothe_**

-**_cd mothe_**
+`$ cd Desktop`

+`$ mkdir mothe`

+`$ cd mothe`

 <br>
 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/2_copy_video_to_mothe.png">
 <br>

-Copy your test video to the mothe folder to configure mothe settings.
-Also copy all the videos (multiple videos required for generating dataset, detection and tracking) to the mothe folder.
+Copy your test video to the "mothe" folder to configure settings.
+Also, copy all the videos (multiple videos required for generating dataset, detection and tracking) to the mothe folder.
 This tutorial shows the working of the mothe library with just one test video.
+It is preferable to use a subset of videos covering a wide-variety of scenario (habita, lighting, groups etc.) for the training purpose.

 <br>
 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/3_pip3_install_mothe.png">
 <br>

-Install the mothe library using the pip3 package manager.
+Install the MOTHe library using the pip3 package manager (if not done already).
 In case you do not have pip3 installed, Execute the following command.

-**_sudo apt-get install python3-pip_**
+`$ sudo apt-get install python3-pip`

 Forego the previous step if you have pip3 installed.
 Execute the following command to install mothe.

-**_pip3 install mothe_**
+`$ pip3 install mothe`

-Incase you are facing trouble installing mothe or you get errors while using mothe, it is most likely attributed to the descripency of version of the modules used in mothe and modules instaled on your system.
-You can choose to setup a virtual environment at this point and only install mothe in this environment.
+If you are facing trouble installing MOTHe or you get errors while using MOTHe, it is most likely attributed to the descripency of version of the modules used in MOTHe and modules instaled on your system.
+You can choose to setup a virtual environment at this point and only install mothe in this environment (explained in the previous section).

 <br>
 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/4_post_successful_mothe_installation.png">
 <br>

-You will see the "successfully installed mothe" message if you have installed mothe with pip3 succesfully.
+You will see the "successfully installed mothe" message if you have installed mothe with pip3 successfully.
 Some warnings may appear for various reasons during this step.
 But as long as the mothe module can be imported in python, it is not a problem.

 <br>
 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/5_run_python3.png">
 <br>

 Run the python3 command in your terminal at this point to open the python shell.
-If you are in a new terminal, make sure you have navigated into the mothe folder before doing this.
+If you are in a new terminal, make sure you have navigated into the mothe folder and activated the virtual environment before doing this.

-**_python3_**
+`$ python3`

 <br>
 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/6_import_mothe.png">
 <br>

-In the python shell, import the mothe module by executing the following command.
+In the python shell, import the MOTHe module by executing the following command.
 Some warnings may be printed after the import (generally something related to tensorflow and its compatibility with the GPU on the specific system).
-However, these warnings may be conviniently ignored.
+However, these warnings may be ignored.

-**_from mothe.pipe import mothe_**
+`$ from mothe.pipe import mothe`

 <br>
 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/7_create_mothe_instance.png">
 <br>

+Now MOTHe library is successfully imported in our system and we can proceed with the methods associated with our object detection tasks.

+__Step 1: System configuration__

+This step is used to set parameters of MOTHe.
+All the parameters are saved in *config.yml*.
+Parameters to be set in this step - home directory, cropping size of animals in the videos, path to video files etc.

 Create a mothe instance/object by initializing mothe using the following command.
-The min and max threshold values depends on the specific case study and maytake a few tril and error attempts to get right.
-For the black buck videos, we have chosen 0 and 150 as the min and max threshold values and 150 and 250 for the wasp videos.
+The min and max threshold values depends on the specific case study (contrast between animal and background) and may take a few trial and error attempts to get it right (Read section **Choosing color threshold** for more details).
+For the blackbuck videos, we have chosen 0 and 150 as the min and max threshold values and 150 and 250 for the wasp videos.
+You will also specify a step size (no. of frames to skip for detection and tracking task).
+If for any reason, you want to run the detection for every n frames instead of all the frames (it can spped up the detection task significantly).

-**_mothe = mothe("path/to/the/project/folder", min_threshold, max_threshold, step_size_for_detection_and_tracking)_**
+`$ mothe = mothe("path/to/the/project/folder", min_threshold, max_threshold, step_size_for_detection_and_tracking)`

 <br>
 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/8_set_configuration.png">
 <br>

 Set the configuration for mothe using the following command.
-Assuming that we are in the folder which we have named mothe (choice of the user), config.yml is generated in this directory.
+Assuming that we are in the folder which we have named mothe (choice of the user), *config.yml* is generated in this directory.

-**_mothe.set_config("path/to/video")_**
+`$ mothe.set_config("path/to/video")`

 <br>
 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/9_window_appears.png">